LONG-TERM-EFFECTS-OF-SUFFERING/analisis_y_diseno_de_algoritmos_II_second_project/README.md

 - $p^\prime$: vector with the distribution of people after applying the movements of $s$.

 - $e$: the vector with the values of extremism of the opinions.

+## Instructions to execute it

+- Create a Python virtual environment: `python -m venv .venv`.

+	> This is optional, but recommended.

+1. Install the libraries included in `requirements.txt`: `pip install -r requirements.txt`.

+2. Run the main UI script: `python ./gui.py`.